-(Polish: Uniwersytet Warszawski, often called just UW) The largest university in Poland, established in 1816.
-The university offers some 37 different fields of study, and over 100 specializations in humanities, as well as in natural sciences.
-Its main campus neighbours the Old Town while some of the faculties are scattered over other beautiful districts of the city.
+The largest university in Poland, established in 1816.
+The university offers some 37 different fields of study, and over 100 specialisations in humanities, as well as in natural sciences.
+Its main campus neighbours Warsaw's Old Town, while some of the faculties are scattered around other beautiful districts of the city.

-Notable Alumni: Jan A. P. Kaczmarek (Oscar winner) and the mathematicians who broke the Enigma encrypting machine code.
+- Notable Alumni: Jan A. P. Kaczmarek (Oscar winner) & the mathematicians who broke the code of the Enigma encrypting machine during WWII

 Beside those venerable universities, Poland has to offer a selection of world renowned schools with more specialised approaches.
 To name but a few:

-Lodz Film School – one of the oldest film schools in the world.
-Alma mater of all the classics of Polish cinema: Andrzej Wajda, Roman Polański, Jerzy Skolimowski, Zbigniew Rybczyński and many others. Łódź Film School was a centre of what is called the Polish Film School.
+- Łódź Film School – one of the oldest film schools in the world.
+Alma mater of all the classics of Polish cinema: Andrzej Wajda, Roman Polański, Jerzy Skolimowski, Zbigniew Rybczyński and many others.
+The Łódź Film School was a centre of what is called the Polish Film School.

-The Fryderyk Chopin University of Music in Warsaw - the oldest and largest music school in Poland, and one of the largest in Europe.
+- The Fryderyk Chopin University of Music in Warsaw - the oldest and largest music school in Poland, and one of the largest in Europe.
 To date, it remains an important point on the map of the classical music world and is a destination for thousands of students from all over the globe.
-The patron of the University - Fryderyk Chopin is not only best recognizable Polish classical composer but also an imporatant revolutionist of European classical music.

 4. Poland is a Part of the Socrates–Erasmus Programme